 How do I know if the Pearl Procedure can undo damage to my skin?

 After your initial consultation and examination with Dr Sagoo, based on his recommendation, together you will decide if the Pearl Procedure can help reenergize your skin and return it to a healthy, “pearl”-like glow.

 Is the Pearl Procedure painful?

 The Pearl is a non-invasive procedure that uses gentle, safe lasers, and may reduce any fine wrinkles, discolouration, and other visible sun damage to your skin.
 The procedure itself generally takes only about fifteen minutes.
 Compared to older technologies, the Pearl may give you more pleasing results using fewer treatments and less recovery time.

 What is the recovery time?

 There is normally a three-to-four-day recovery period in which your skin will appear pink or red.
-So, you can go about your daily activities, but you may wish to avoid being the center of attention during your recovery.
+So, you can go about your daily activities, but you may wish to avoid being the centre of attention during your recovery.

 Do I have to come back for another treatment?

-If you feel you are a candidate for the Pearl Procedure, and would like to schedule your free initial consultation with Dr. Sagoo, please contact the Solihull Medical Cosmetic Clinic online or at 0845 603 6150.
+If you feel you are a candidate for the Pearl Procedure and would like to schedule your free initial consultation with Dr Sagoo, please contact the Solihull Medical Cosmetic Clinic online or at 0845 603 6150.